botlabs-gg/yagpdb-docs-v2/content/docs/custom-commands/commands.md

 When editing an interval command, a **Run Now** button appears at the bottom of the page.
 It executes the command as long as the command is not disabled and a channel is selected.
 Running an interval command using this button reschedules all subsequent runs based off the current time.

-You must specify a channel to run interval commands in even if the command doesn't output a message.

 ##### Component